Yuval Avital: Guitar

-Graduated in the Jerusalem music Academy and later a part of Angelo Gilardino soloists class, under the tutorship of M° Angelo Gilardino & M° Luigi Biscaldi, Avital performed around the world for several years.
-After that he has focused on creating his own original compositions and on collaborations with masters and soloists of both creative and traditional music.
+Avital graduated in the Jerusalem Music Academy, and later from Angelo Gilardino's soloists class, under the tutorship of M° Angelo Gilardino & M° Luigi Biscaldi.
+He then started focusing on creating his own original compositions and on collaborations with masters and soloists of both creative and traditional music.
 Avital uses elements from the tradition of stringed instruments in the Middle East, Central Asia and Far East, combined with extended techniques for classical guitar.

 Music collaborations

-Yuval Avital's work is focused on the research of intercultural relations, based on dialogue as a way to show hidden symmetries and complementarity inherent in the culture.
-Avital's operas try to unite, through an ideal “bridge”, non-western musical cultures, traditional artists and custodians of ancient cultures around the world.
-His research of new forms of musical expressions through dialogue gave birth, in 2006, to Trialogo Festival, where masters of ancient traditions, dance, jazz, classical and electric music and many other discipline meet to create a new opera or a common project.
+Yuval Avital's work is focused on the research of intercultural relations.
+Avital's operas blend aspects of non-western musical cultures, traditional artists, and the music of ancient cultures around the world.
+His research of new forms of musical expressions through dialogue led to the creation of Trialogo Festival in 2006.

-In 2012, the Yuval & Wisam Duo, featuring Yuval Avital on guitar and live electronics and Wisam Gibran on oud and violin, created a profound intercultural dialogue.
-Combining Avital's avant-garde techniques with Gibran's mastery of Middle Eastern traditions, their partnership bridged cultures into a unified sonic tapestry.